How to Work Best with Fashion Influencers

-If you see hundreds of people saying “Nice post,” or “🙌 awesome” again and again and again and again… these are most likely dummy comments.
+If you see hundreds of people saying “Nice post,” or “🙌 awesome” repeatedly, these are most likely dummy comments.

 Have a look at influencer Rei Germar’s engagement.
 As someone with 1.2 million followers, a post below gets approximately 140,000 likes — very close to the 1.21% average engagement rate of mega influencers.